thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 ### Tournaments Page (List View)
 - Cards for all tournaments (live, upcoming, completed), ordered live then upcoming then completed; completed tournaments remain visible indefinitely.
 The list is paginated and not filtered by user participation.
-- Cancelled tournaments are not visible anywhere in the user UI.
+- Cancelled tournaments are not visible anywhere in the user UI (no list, dashboard, or history entries); only the cancellation notification and direct-link message are shown.
 - The list view requires sign-in; signed-out users are prompted to sign in.
 - Each card includes:
   - A small banner image for the tournament.